Financial Support

 Impact Washington

-Impact Washington is providing no-cost guidance to manufacturers to
+Impact Washington is providing no-cost guidance to manufacturers and associated logistics providers to:

 Manufacturers may request assistance by calling (425) 438-1146 or e-mailing info@impactwashington.org.
 The information provided in the files below may be useful to other businesses in addition to manufacturers.